Travel Safe

 Valladolid

-Any visit to this city with its medieval past absolutely must include a stop at the following places: The church of Santa María de la Antigua, the cathedral, the Colegio de San Gregorio and the National Sculpture Museum.
-It’s also well known for its Easter celebrations.
+Any visit to this city with its medieval past must include a mandatory stop at the following sites: the Church of Santa María de la Antigua, the cathedral, the Colegio San Gregorio and the National Sculpture Museum.
+It is also known for its celebrations during Holy Week.

 Zamora